-Time Revolution Night Repair Probio Ampoule also contains ceramides and antioxidants beetroot extract, carrot root extract and soothing blueberry extract.
+Time Revolution Night Repair Probio Ampoule also contains ceramides and antioxidants beetroot extract, carrot root extract, and soothing blueberry extract.
 Plus it contains one of my favorite ingredients, niacinamide, which acts as a potent anti-ager and skin soother.
 The serum is formulated to improve skin elasticity, moisture, and texture.

 Time Revolution Night Repair Probio Ampoule is very similar to Estee Lauder Advanced Night Repair Synchronized Recovery Complex II not only in packaging and ingredients but also in color and texture.
 The liquid is slightly thinner than Advanced Night Repair, but it sinks into the skin without any stickiness.

-Related: The 10-Step Korean Skincare Routine
+Related Post: The 10-Step Korean Skincare Routine

 Luxury Skincare: Drunk Elephant Protini Polypeptide Moisturizer

 Drunk Elephant Protini Polypeptide Moisturizer is beloved for its Nine Signal Peptide Complex and hyaluronic acid which firms and plumps the skin.
 It also contains pygmy waterlily stem cell extract which is filled with antioxidants to calm and soothe the skin.
-Soybean folic acid ferment extract from vitamin B helps skin maintain it’s elasticity.
+Soybean folic acid ferment extract from vitamin B helps the skin maintain its elasticity.